 Independence National Historical Park's museum collection contains approximately 2.2 million historic artifacts associated with the events, people, places, and ideas relevant to the park's preservation and interpretive mission.
 These artifacts include books, manuscripts and documents, personal items, militariana, architectural fragments, fine and decorative arts, park-related memorabilia, and archeological material excavated from sites within the park's boundaries.
 These artifacts range in date from the 17th through the 21st centuries.

 Among the artifacts are such diverse items as the Liberty Bell, the furnishings used by Congress during its Philadelphia tenure, and life portraits of many prominent participants in the Revolutionary and Federal era.
 The archeological artifacts are predominantly Euro-American, but some African and Native American materials are represented in the collection.
-The park's museum collection provides a broad picture of everyday life in that era, particularly for those Philadelphians who may otherwise have left little of no record of how they lived.

 Special Focus Areas